tituschewxj/tp/docs/DeveloperGuide.md

 </box>

 <box type="info" light>

-This command differs from most other commands that use the `NUSNET_ID` to identify a student.
+This command differs from most other commands that use the `NUSNET` to identify a student.
 This command uses the index number shown in the displayed person list to identify the student to be edited.
 </box>

 <br>